HIFU for Prostate Cancer: Fewer Side Effects and No Surgery or Radiation for Some Patients

 John Brannan, with wife Lita, called the HIFU treatment “a phenomenal use of technology.”

-Dr. Ehdaie says that using MRgFUS for intermediate-risk cancers became possible due to two important developments over the past 15 years.
-First, there was an acceptance by experts of using active surveillance for low-grade tumors.
-The second advance was new imaging technology that enabled MRIs to be incorporated into ultrasound treatment.
+Dr. Ehdaie says that using HIFU focal therapy for intermediate-risk cancers became possible due to two important developments over the past 15 years.
+First, it became acceptable to use active surveillance to monitor patients with low-grade tumors.
+Second, new imaging methods were incorporated into ultrasound treatment.
+As a result, the therapy is delivered with extreme precision.

 ‘A New Lease on Life’

-More than five years later, John is still doing well and has avoided surgery and radiation treatment.
+Nearly nine years after HIFU treatment, John is still doing well and has avoided surgery and radiation treatment.
 He has yearly follow-up checkups and periodic surveillance biopsies at MSK to make sure the disease has not returned.
-Now 70, he lives in Florida with his wife and stays active by buying and renovating properties.
+Now 73, he lives in Florida with his wife, Lita, and stays active by buying and renovating properties.
+They recently opened a floral and gift studio.

-Since his treatment, he has gotten calls from friends and acquaintances all over the country asking how they can get it too.
-MSK will be offering this novel treatment to select men and is hoping to launch the phase 3 clinical trial soon as well.
+Since his treatment, he has received calls from friends and acquaintances all over the country asking how they can get it too.

 “I feel like I was given a new lease on life, so I’m trying to make the most of it,” John says.
 “It’s a phenomenal use of technology, and I think it’s going to absolutely take off across the world.”